modulo-dm/modulo/Documentation/modulo-add.1.md

 ## EXAMPLES

-`modulo add --version ">=1.1 < 2.0.0" --update git@github.com/something/yadda.git`
+`modulo add --tag ">=1.1 < 2.0.0" --update git@github.com/something/yadda.git`

 This will do the following<br />
 *   Add yadda.git as a dependency.<br />
 *   Clone yadda.git, because --update was specified.<br />
 *   Checkout the latest tag that is greater than or equal to 1.1.0, but less than 2.0.0<br />

-`modulo add --unmanaged git@github.com/something/yadda.git`
+`modulo add --branch master git@github.com/something/yadda.git`

 This will<br />
 *   Add yadda.git as a dependency.<br />
-*   Record that when performing update, this module is unmanaged, thus only doing a pull operation.<br />
+*   Record that when performing update, the branch `origin/master` is to be checked out.<br />

 ## SEE ALSO